 Oil transport by pipeline presents significantly lower safety risks to workers than oil movement by road or rail, concludes a study by the Fraser Institute, an independent, non-partisan Canadian public policy think-tank.

-, determined that the rate of injury requiring hospitalization was 30 times lower among oil pipeline workers compared to rail workers involved in the transport of oil, based on extensive data collected in the United States.
+The study, Intermodal Safety in the Transport of Oil, determined that the rate of injury requiring hospitalization was 30 times lower among oil pipeline workers compared to rail workers involved in the transport of oil, based on extensive data collected in the United States.
 Road transport fared even worse, with an injury rate 37 times higher than pipelines based on reports to the U.S. Department of Transportation for the period 2005-09.

 The study also found the risk of spill incidents is lower for pipelines per billion ton-miles of oil movement compared to rail and road.